CDSoft/FizzBuzz/fizzbuzz.md

 @F.range(6):map(function(n) return F{n, fizzbuzz(n)}:str "\t" end)
 ```

-@req "SPEC_FIZZ: fizz when n is a multiple of 3 but not 5"
+@spec "SPEC_FIZZ" "fizz when n is a multiple of 3 but not 5"

 If `n` is a multiple of 3 but not 5, then `fizzbuzz(n)` is `"fizz"`.

-@req "SPEC_BUZZ: buzz when n is a multiple of 5 but not 3"
+@spec "SPEC_BUZZ" "buzz when n is a multiple of 5 but not 3"

 If `n` is a multiple of 5 but not 3, then `fizzbuzz(n)` is `"buzz"`.

-@req "SPEC_FIZZBUZZ: fizzbuzz n is a when multiple of 3 and 5"
+@spec "SPEC_FIZZBUZZ" "fizzbuzz n is a when multiple of 3 and 5"

 If `n` is a multiple of 3 and 5, then `fizzbuzz(n)` is `"fizzbuzz"`.

-@req "SPEC_NUM: n when n is a not a multiple of 3 and 5"
+@spec "SPEC_NUM" "n when n is a not a multiple of 3 and 5"

 If `n` is a multiple of 3 and 5, then `fizzbuzz(n)` is `"fizzbuzz"`.